zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/01-sinhala-amazon.md

 The doctrine of the name is born in the study.
 The Majalisist (here in this General) (ii) be applied) The doctrine of malice is born in the study.
 Mahaiyi The doctrine of the brainy to decomposition the abress, to suffer for the disposition of man Birthed in education.
-“The lobies that are down in himself, and the malice, what is the Sin Chetanao persecuted the man who was close to it.
-The core of the gradient is like Nasarak.”
+"The lobies that are down in himself, and the malice, what is the Sin Chetanao persecuted the man who was close to it.
+The core of the gradient is like Nasarak."
 Mezili its lienThe name of the anthology (hazards).
 By the Trusts This is in the vein.

-[APZ 5.12] (#apz5 .12) {#apz5 .12 .ref .apz} (i) “Lust and this (Lobby)
+[APZ 5.12] (#apz5 .12) {#apz5 .12 .ref .apz} (i) "Lust and this (Lobby)
 Sleep and segmented.
 This arisen (frustration) arisen.
-Psychic The weepers come out of this and pull the youngsters like a window.”
-Mezili there (ii) if the hazards are (-hazards) and (i) the hazards of him.”
+Psychic The weepers come out of this and pull the youngsters like a window."
+Mezili there (ii) if the hazards are (-hazards) and (i) the hazards of him."
 Going A Hazards are underneath that person.
 Maths to the year. restrain.
 Close Spread Maths of Hathpena.
 Madith.
-Therefore, he is sad because of the hazards “he is sad The person pursues sadness with the infestation.
+Therefore, he is sad because of the hazards "he is sad The person pursues sadness with the infestation.
 Afterward passes.
 According to (iii) the nation pursues sadness.
 After that goes according to.
 Jara sadness, Business sadness, death sadness, sadness, sadomanasse synapse sadness, neurotic sadness,